-to get overwhelmed.
-Please suggest I get a drink or take a note - Outside School Hours Care Outside School Hours Care for Teenagers with Disability If you are looking for before school, after school and holiday programs for your teenager, support funding now needs to be included in their NDIS plan.
+• If you see me playing with my earrings it means I am starting to get overwhelmed.
+Please suggest I get a drink or take a note to the office so that I have a chance to calm myself Outside School Hours Care Outside School Hours Care for Teenagers with Disability If you are looking for before school, after school and holiday programs for your teenager, support funding now needs to be included in their NDIS plan.
 Discuss this with your LAC at plan review time, and also ask for information about programs in your area.
 Your child's school may run or know about nearby programs, or you can look up registered service providers on the NDIS MyPlace portal, and you can also look in your local government community directory.